-Ralph H. Cameron was a Delegate to the U.S. Congress from Arizona, 1909-1912; U.S. Senator, 1921-1927; and businessman, operated Cameron's Hotel and Camps and developed Bright Angel Trail at the Grand Canyon.
+Ralph H. Cameron (1863-1953) was a businessman and delegate to the U.S. Congress from Arizona, (1909 to 1912); and U.S. Senator, (1921 to 1927); he operated Cameron's Hotel and Camps and developed Bright Angel Trail at the Grand Canyon.

-Grand Canyon materials include letters and legal papers relating to Bright Angel Trail, mining claims, a proposed power project, 1907-1912, and four guest registers of Cameron's Hotel and Camps, 1903-1907.
+Grand Canyon materials include letters and legal papers relating to Bright Angel Trail, mining claims, a proposed power project, (1907-1912); and four guest registers of Cameron's Hotel and Camps, (1903-1907).
 Correspondents include Territorial Gov. Richard E. Sloan, J.L.
 Hubbell, C.N.
-Cotton, Louisa Ferrall, Grand Canyon postmistress, Clarence Spaulding, operator of Indian Gardens, and E.L.
+Cotton, Louisa Ferrall, Grand Canyon postmistress; Clarence Spaulding, operator of Indian Gardens; and E.L.
 Kolb, photographer.
 Also present are maps of Arizona national forests including Garces, Coconino, Prescott, and Chiricahua National Forests.